 Don’t give your passport to anyone, keep it with you.
 Put away your phone (s) and camera, there are instances where security agents have asked unsuspecting visitors to “surrender the camera” you will never get it back.
 That’s stealing by trick.

-Make enquiries from your embassy to help you with recommendations and travel information especially at this time when the country is preparing for the next elections.
+Make inquiries from your embassy to help you with recommendations and travel information, especially at this time when the country is preparing for the next elections.

 Set a transaction limit on debit card

-Using a credit card is not advisable, get the equivalent in Naira, inform your credit card company to set a transaction limit on the card before traveling with it.
+Using a credit card is not advisable, get the equivalent in Naira, and inform your credit card company to set a transaction limit on the card before travelling with it.

 It is advisable not to exchange currency at the airport, you can do that at the hotel but be discreet about it.

 Another security measure for expats visiting Lagos for the first time for holidays and business is to make reservations with a genuine transport company to pick you up from the airport, with your host no problem.

 Taxify and Uber are some of the online transit you can use.
 Even as you use any of the online transport methods, be on the alert, use your Google map and keep in touch with your host every minute.

 Be wary of airport taxi